CAIDA/hermes-iprange-acl/README.md

 Extended to allow the specification of IP ranges using an IP prefix.
 Also supports IPv6 ACLs.

-For containers, allowed ranges are specified by adding metadata to the container which begins with the string 'allowed-iprange-', e.g. allowed-iprange-example=192.168.200.0/24
+Allowed ranges are specified by adding metadata to the account or container which begins with the string 'allowed-iprange-', e.g. allowed-iprange-example=192.168.200.0/24

-For accounts, allowed ranges are specified by adding metadata to the account which begins with the string 'x-account-meta-iprange', e.g. x-account-meta-iprange-example=10.100.0.0/16

 For accounts and containers without any allowed range metadata, you can set a default policy using the 'ipacl-default' metadata field.
 To deny all access